-Most barristers don’t actually spend that much time in court at all, with the largest portion of their time spent preparing for cases.
-It also largely depends on your specialism with the largest amount of court time going to criminal cases.
+Most barristers don’t spend that much time in court at all, with the largest portion of their time spent preparing for cases.
+It also largely depends on your specialism with the most considerable amount of court time going to criminal cases.

 8. Barristers are in Charge of Everything